mco-gh/mco.dev/content/post/found/paternity.md

 coverImage = "/img/paternity.jpg"
 +++

-Imagine a country where paid maternity **and paternity** leave was not just something left to the discretion of employers, but was mandated by the government--
+Imagine a country where paid maternity **and paternity** leave was not just something left to the discretion of employers, but was mandated by the government.

 <!--more-->